Business and Technical DevOps Benefits for Your Project

 Why do we need DevOps?

 By applying the DevOps implementation approach, companies are able to quickly create and update their software products and services: those that are already actively working and being used by people in real-time.
-So any changes and improvements should be made very carefully.
+So any change and improvement should be made very carefully.

 Conventionally, there are several key roles in the DevOps culture: